-- Apply visual vocabulary and use technical skills relevant to graphic design. - In-depth understanding of print and branding communication with know-how basics, techniques and technology. - Explore and experiment the form and function and tecniques of producing package design - Create design for various events and campaings using various strategies. - Knowledge in tools and technology in the creation, reproduction, and distribution of visual messages. - Update the latest design trends in Print and branding
+- CO 1.
+Apply visual vocabulary and use technical skills relevant to graphic design. - CO 2.
+Elaborate understanding of print and branding communication with know-how basics, techniques and technology. - CO 3.
+Experiment and explore the form, function and techniques of producing package design. - CO 4.
+Create designs for various events and campaigns using various strategies. - CO 5.
+Develop knowledge in tools and technology in the creation, reproduction, and distribution of visual messages. - CO 6.
+Choose the latest design trends in Print and branding.